Terrell County DUI Court Process

 Third Offense (Within 10 Years)

-A third DUI offense within a 10-year period is often considered a felony in Georgia.
+A third DUI offense within a 10-year period is considered a high-severity offense under GA law § 40-6-391, with the following potential penalties:

 • Fines: $1,000 to $5,000 plus surcharges.

-• License Revocation: Habitual violator status, leading to a 5-year license revocation.
+• License Revocation: Habitual violator status, potentially leading to a five-year license revocation.
+After five years, you may apply for license reinstatement, but it is not guaranteed.

 • Other Requirements:

-• Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing such as t-shirts, shorts, or flip-flops.
-Business casual attire is generally appropriate.
+• Professional Dress Code: Dress professionally and conservatively.
+Avoid wearing casual clothing such as t-shirts, shorts, tank tops, or flip-flops.
+Business attire is recommended.

 Local Court Procedures